shapespark/api/README.md

 ### `sky` object

-'sky' is an optional object that can be included to change the default sky strength.
+`sky` is an optional object that can be included to change the default sky strength.

-+ `strength`: optional, 0-100 sky strength that is used for baking, defaults to 6.
++ `strength`: optional, [0,100] sky strength that is used for baking, defaults to 6.

 # The API for importing the model.